-The question I'd like to raise here is whether or to what extent it is plausible to model the semantics of English in the formal semantics of a free logic, or to submit natural language discourse about the nonexistent to the regimentations that free logics offer.
+The question here is whether or to what extent it is plausible to model the semantics of English in the formal semantics of free logic, or to submit natural language discourse about the nonexistent to the regimentation that free logics offer.
 I admit to thinking it unwise to exercise the modelling or regimentation options simply on the uncritical assumption that since we've got a successful formal semantics for a system that handles abstract representations of fictions, it would be advisable to adapt the semantics of our own literary discourse in the requisite ways.
 For one thing, English is attached to EG at the hip.
-Besides, a proof of formal representability would be helpful here, but I see none presently on offer and none in prospect.
+Besides a proof of formal representability would be helpful here, but I see none presently on offer and none in prospect.

-In its more general sense, modelling X as Y is thinking of X in ways it's known not to be, and thinking so for the benefits that flow from so doing.
-But without some specification of the hoped-for benefits, and some account of how these benefits are actually brought about by
+In its more general sense, modelling X as Y is thinking of X in ways it's known not to be, and thinking so for the benefits that flow therefrom.
+But without some specification of the hoped-for benefits, and some account of how these benefits are actually enabled by such deceptions, modelling could turn out to be little more than flying on a wing and a prayer.